VK-Ant/VK-Ant/README.md

 <h1 align="center">Hi 👋, I'm Venkatkumar.</h1>
 <h3 align="center">Machine Learning Engineer</h3>

-I'm fascinated by AI, TinyML, and BCI
+- I'm fascinated by AI, 2D & 3D Computer vision, NLP, TinyML, and BCI

-As a Machine Learning Engineer with extensive experience in 2D/3D computer vision, ML, and DL, I've had the privilege to work on cutting-edge technologies like Nvidia AGX and Raspberry Pi, and I'm a certified Jetson AI specialist.🌟
+- As a Machine Learning Engineer with extensive experience in 2D/3D computer vision, ML, and DL, I've had the privilege to work on cutting-edge technologies like Nvidia AGX and Raspberry Pi, and I'm a certified Jetson AI specialist.🌟

-I've also been an active member of the Kaggle community, achieving Kaggle 1️⃣× Master (Notebook), Kaggle 2️⃣× Expert (Discussion and Dataset), and Kaggle 1️⃣× Contributor (Competition) . 🏆
+- I've also been an active member of the Kaggle community, achieving Kaggle 1️⃣× Master (Notebook), Kaggle 2️⃣× Expert (Discussion and Dataset), and Kaggle 1️⃣× Contributor (Competition) . 🏆

-Currently pursuing an M.Tech. in AI/ML at BITS Pilani, I'm passionate about AI, TinyML, and BCI, and I'm eager to contribute my skills to a dynamic team and exciting projects.
+- Currently pursuing an M.Tech. in AI/ML at BITS Pilani, I'm passionate about AI, TinyML, and BCI, and I'm eager to contribute my skills to a dynamic team and exciting projects.

+- 🌐 Any one come and talk with me related of AI, 2D & 3D computervision, NLP, TinyML, Jetson Devices...  🤝

 If you're looking for someone with a strong foundation in AI, computer vision, and a drive to push the boundaries of technology, let's connect! 🤝